 Depending on the specific goal of the operation, different tools may be employed.
 This can include retainers, packers, bridge plugs, etc. This will allow different pressures to be attained during the squeezing process.
 It may also help with the placement of the cement slurry at specific locations, control the injection rate, and allow for a better understanding of cement tops at the end of the operation.
 The tools involved will need to be evaluated based on the goals of the operation, the volume that can be used, and the conditions of the wellbore.

 Finally; the abrasive jetting and squeeze technique is a highly effective process for terminating GM and SCVF.
-It often results in reducing remedial costs without losing well integrity through achieving effective well intervention on the first attempt.
+It often results in reducing remedial costs without losing well integrity by achieving effective well intervention on the first attempt.

-This efficiency saves thousands of dollars for the E&P companies through rig time reduction and reduced material and services requirements, allowing them to complete their project on time and on budget.
+This efficiency saves thousands of dollars for the E&P companies through rig time reduction and reduced material and services requirements, allowing them to complete their project on time and budget.